 Click here for more information on the press release.

-If you have information on the identity of the man above please call Lieutenant Tommy Potter with the Isle of Wight Sheriff’s Office at 757-357-9001 or Crime Line at 1-888-LOCK-U-UP.
+If you have information on the identity of the man in the composite sketch please call Lieutenant Tommy Potter with the Isle of Wight Sheriff’s Office at 757-357-9001 or Crime Line at 1-888-LOCK-U-UP.

 This Cold Case Spotlight was originally published on 3/20/2015…